How accessible this site is, how you can report problems with it and what we’re doing to improve its accessibility.

 - navigate most of the website using speech recognition software

-- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- listen to most of the website using a screen reader — including the most recent versions of JAWS, NVDA and VoiceOver

-We've also made the website text as simple as possible to understand.
+We've also made the text on our website as simple as possible to understand.

 How accessible this website is

-We know some parts of this website are not fully accessible:
+However, we know some parts of this website are not fully accessible.
+For example:

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:
+If you need information in a different format like accessible PDF, large print, easy read, audio recording or braille, you can:

 - email email@example.com

-- call:01786 404040
+- call 01786 404040

-We'll consider your request and get back to you in 10 days.
+We'll consider your request and get back to you in 10 working days.

-Reporting accessibility problems with this website
+How to report accessibility problems with this website

-The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the 'accessibility regulations’).
-If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).
+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+These are sometimes just called the 'accessibility regulations'.

 Technical information about this website’s accessibility